MicrosoftEdge/WebView2Feedback/README.md

 - <span class="label" style="background-color: #008800"> tracked </span> We have acknowledged the issue and are tracking it on our internal backlog.
 We will consider and investigate them in the near future.
     - For bugs, it means we have reproduced the issue.
     - For feature requests, it means we consider it to be a valid request.
 - <span class="label" style="background-color: #B60205"> regression </span> A behavior that used to work in a previous version of WebView2, but no longer works as expected.
-We will prioritize these issues higher.
+We will prioritize this issue higher.
-- <span class="label" style="background-color: #006B75"> priority-low </span> We have considered this issue and we decided that we will not be able to address them in the near future.
+- <span class="label" style="background-color: #006B75"> priority-low </span> We have considered this issue and decided that we will not be able to address it in the near future.
+Developers are welcomed to provide justifications on this issue for us to revisit the prioritization.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.